Redondo Beach, 0.23% BAC, Plea to Six Month Alcohol Class

 As she was driving home, a Redondo Beach Police Officer allegedly observed her weaving in the road and supposedly running a stop sign.
 The officer pulled over our client.
 While our client performed the field sobriety tests better than most folks would do sober, she registered a BAC of 0.23% on the portable alcohol screening (PAS) device nearly an hour after her arrest.
 This meant, if her blood alcohol level was descending (which all facts suggested was the case here), her BAC when arrested was approximately 0.25%, a level over three times the legal limit.

 The officer administering the test was also not qualified on the machine, which was very unusual, but something we verify through the Los Angeles County Sheriff’s website on each case, if we can.

 Given our client’s near perfect performance on the field sobriety tests, we argued for a wet reckless, especially since our client had no prior record.

 In addition, the Redondo Beach police report stated only that she was weaving within her lane.
 This fact pattern seemed a lot like the case of United States v.
 Colin (9th Cir., 2002) 314 F.3d 439.
 In Colin, a CHP officer made a traffic stop of a vehicle in Riverside County on the 15 Freeway.
-The officer said he observed the suspect’s right tires touching the fog line of the freeway for over a quarter mile, which the officer believed was probable cause to stop the driver.
+The officer said he observed the suspect’s right tires touching the fog line of the freeway for approximately a quarter mile, which the officer believed was probable cause to stop the driver.

 The U.S. Ninth Circuit Court of Appeals held that the officer made a mistake in stopping the vehicle.
 Therefore, Greg brought this to the attention of the Redondo Beach City Prosecutor.